Help families in GazaDonate to the IRC to provide humanitarian aid and resettlement resources to families in Gaza

 You ever wonder what's actually in the air you breathe every day?
 I've lived in Beijing for a few years now and I'm always running a couple of air purifiers in my home, but how well do they actually work?
 Sure some have built in sensors, but how accurate are they?
 Well with a little Python, a Raspberry Pi, and some moxie, we can find our own answers.

-This will focus primarily on measuring PM2.5 (opens new window) and PM10 (opens new window) in the air and converting the values to an Air Quality Index (AQI (opens new window)).
+This will focus primarily on measuring PM2.5 and PM10 in the air and converting the values to an Air Quality Index (AQI).
 For measuring other harmful chemicals like Nitrogen Dioxide (NO2) or Carbon Monoxide (CO), see the "Adding Sensors" section at the end of the article

-- Raspberry Pi (opens new window) Configured, Headless (opens new window) (I used a 3b, but anything with a USB port should do just fine, though built in wifi is recommended for portability) (~$35)
+• Raspberry Pi Configured, Headless (I used a 3b, but anything with a USB port should do just fine, though built in wifi is recommended for portability) (~$35)

 Now we can get down to business.
 Power up your Raspberry Pi, attach your sensor, and crack your knuckles emphatically.

-Create an account on Adafruit IO (opens new window).
+Create an account on Adafruit IO.
 This is a great site to collect data streams and display them on custom dashboards.
 After you've created an account, let's create a couple of feeds.
 We'll need three: a pm2.5, a pm10, and a log feed (I named mine "beijing-twofive", "beijing-ten", and "logs" respectively).
 After that, you can either create a dashboard now or later and play around with how you want to display the data.
 This is how I have mine set up.

-Configure (opens new window) your Raspberry Pi with the installers on the product website.
+Configure your Raspberry Pi with the installers on the product website.
 Once configured with either Raspbian or a Linux distribution of your choice (this project should be compatible with most distributions, but it's only been tested on Debian, Raspbian, and MacOS), install the following dependencies:

-- Python3 (opens new window) (you can skip the virtual env setup for our purposes)
+• Python3 (you can skip the virtual env setup for our purposes)

 SSH into your Raspberry Pi (or login if GUI is installed and open your terminal) and download the repo in your home directory: